mohamedsaif/IntelligentExperiences.OnContainers/guide/00-setup/README.md

 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free) before you begin.

+## WSL on Windows 10 PC

+As you build software that leverage Open Source, and you still in love with your Windows 10 PC, I would highly recommend Enabling [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

+Please follow the instruction in the documentation above to get started.

+>NOTE: If you want to use the new WSL 2, follow these documentation [Installing WSL 2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install)

 ## Azure CLI

 Download and install [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) for your relevant OS.